South Downs Discovery Tour 2023

 Day 2Petworth & Midhurst

-Start with a gentle walk through Petworth Park, hopefully seeing some of the large herd of fallow deer which live here, with the option of visiting Petworth House (National Trust).
-After lunch we drive through pretty villages to Midhurst, forever associated with HG Wells; he attended Midhurst Grammar School firstly as a pupil and latterly as a teacher.
-He also briefly worked in the town’s chemist shop and lived above a sweet shop in the town.
-The town featured under the name of ‘Wimblehurst’ in The Invisible Man.
-We shall walk through the historic centre to see some of its most characterful old buildings.
-Look out for ones whose woodwork is painted dark yellow, a shade known locally as ‘Gold Cup’.
-This colour denotes properties which belong to the Cowdray Estate; the 1st Viscount Cowdray was connected with the Liberal Party – the party’s colour is yellow.
-We’ll also visit the atmospheric ruins of Cowdray House – a large Tudor mansion which was all but destroyed by fire in 1793.
-The kitchen tower is the only part of the mansion which stayed intact.
-Both Henry VIII and Elizabeth I stayed at Cowdray House during its heyday.
+We begin with a visit to Petworth House, home to one of the finest art collections in the care of the National Trust, before taking a gentle walk through Petworth Park to see the large herd of fallow deer which live here.
+After lunch we continue to Midhurst, forever associated with HG Wells, who both went to school and then taught at Midhurst Grammar School.
+There will be time to explore the historic centre to see some of its most characterful old buildings.
+Look out for the ones with woodwork painted dark yellow, a shade known locally as ‘Gold Cup’, denoting properties belonging to the Cowdray Estate.
+We’ll also visit the atmospheric ruins of Cowdray House – a large Tudor mansion whose guests included Henry VIII and Elizabeth I during its heyday.
+It was all but destroyed by fire in 1793 and the kitchen tower is the only part of the mansion which remained intact.
 (B, L, D)

 Accommodation: Abingworth Hall

-This morning we stroll around one of the most beautiful villages in Sussex – Amberley.
-This sleepy village has many picturesque thatched cottages complete with classic cottage gardens growing a selection of traditional cottage garden flowers.
-In summer, many of the streets are lined with blooming hollyhocks which add to the village’s charm.
-There is a small pottery, a 900 year old Grade 1 listed church and an equally ancient castle, now a luxury hotel.
-There’s time for a coffee at the village tea rooms before the short journey to Bignor Roman Villa, which has some of the finest mosaics in Britain.
+This morning we visit picturesque Steyning, dating back to Anglo-Saxon times when it was a port on the River Adur.
+Home to an impressive Norman church, timber-framed buildings and Georgian townhouses, we’ll make a walking tour of the town with a chance to visit the museum and the independent shops at Cobblestone Walk.
+There’s time for refreshments in one of the tea rooms before the journey to Bignor Roman Villa, which has some of the finest mosaics in Britain.
 We spend the afternoon at the fascinating Elizabethan Parham House, exploring the house and extensive gardens.
 The surrounding deer park is home to around 350 fallow deer which have been bred to have dark coats rather than the more usual pale ones.
 (B, L, D)

 Accommodation: Abingworth Hall